emre-ergun/mdbook-rust/src/core-concepts/error-handling.md

 }
 ```

-Implemention Error trait on our custom error types achieves a few things:
+Implementation Error trait on our custom error types achieves a few things:

 - Semantically marks types as errors
 - Standardizes